open-eid/SiVa/docs/siva/appendix/test_cases.md

   * TestType: Automated
   * RequirementID: []()
-  * Title: Asice OCSP certificate is not trusted
+  * Title: Bdoc OCSP certificate is not trusted
   * Expected Result: The document should fail the validation
-  * File: EE_SER-AEX-B-LT-I-27.asice
+  * File:  TM-01_bdoc21-unknown-resp.bdoc

-  **Attention!
-This test is disabled, check [GitHub](https://github.com/open-eid/SiVa/tree/develop/siva-parent/siva-test/src/test/java/ee/openeid/siva) for specifics**

 **TestCaseID: Bdoc-ValidationFail-11**